 Nearby sites include Ecola State Park (hiking trails and viewpoints), Seaside (a cute touristic town) and Neahkahnie Mountain (a challenging summit trail with amazing views south of Cannon Beach).

 Fun Fact: Cannon Beach and Haystack Rock have been featured in numerous movies, including The Goonies, Twilight and Point Break.
+These movies have inspired many people to take road trips in Oregon.

 Where To Stay in Cannon Beach, Oregon